A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Measurement Methodology

 \subsection{Data Preprocessing and Structuring}

-The data in ingested packets were organized into daily partitions within the database and indexed to enable efficient querying and large-scale temporal analysis.
-Each record captures multi-layer metadata encompassing the network (IP) and transport (TCP) layers.
+The data ingested from packets were organized into daily partitions in the database and indexed to enable efficient querying and large-scale temporal analysis.
+Each record captures multi-layer metadata spanning the network layer (IP) and transport layer (TCP).
 The dataset comprises approximately 79 attributes spanning the network, transport, and data layers.
-Key fields include source and destination IP addresses, port numbers, TCP flags, sequence and acknowledgment numbers, high-resolution timestamps, and raw payload bytes, among several other fields.
+Key fields include source and destination IP addresses, port numbers, TCP flags, sequence and acknowledgment numbers, high-resolution timestamps, and raw payload bytes, among others.
 During preprocessing, records with missing or inconsistent values were handled through schema-aware validation, and absent geolocation attributes were completed using IP2Location to ensure uniform enrichment across all packet entries.
 The database interaction layer, implemented via SQLAlchemy and pandas, enables high-throughput querying and type-aware packet decoding.
 A single persistent database engine instance is maintained throughout execution to reduce connection overhead and memory consumption.